PHYS486-S22/PHYS486-S22/ProjectPlan+ReviewTemplates/ProjectOne_PlanReview_Template.md

 ---------
 >Does the plan's list of variables appear complete, with accurate datatypes + physical units?

->Are the variable names clear and concise?
+>Do the variable names give you good information about what they store + how they might be used?

 >Are there key inputs or outputs that it may be beneficial to prioritize in the project's plan?